gudd78/gudd78/README.md

-- 👋 Hi, I’m @gudd78
+- 👋 Hi, I’m Guddu Pinjarkar
-- 👀 I’m interested in Automation testing
+- 👀 I’m interested in web mobile Automation/Manual testing
 - 📫 How to reach me at https://www.linkedin.com/in/guddu-pinjarkar-1a08a8187

 <!---